-- 1. Recable the system. - 2.
+- 1. Recable the the controller module to storage and network conntections. - 2.
 Verify that the cabling is correct by using Active IQ Config Advisor. - a.
 Download and install Config Advisor. - b.
 Enter the information for the target system, and then click Collect Data. - c.
 Click the Cabling tab, and then examine the output.
 Make sure that all disk shelves are displayed and all disks appear in the output, correcting any cabling issues you find. - d.
 Check other cabling by clicking the appropriate tab, and then examining the output from Config Advisor.